gecrooks/modern-python-template/README.md

 Four spaces is standard.
 [Tabs are evil](https://www.emacswiki.org/emacs/TabsAreEvil).
 I've worked on a project with 2-space indents, and I see the appeal, but I found it really weird.

 Most of flake8's defaults are perfectly reasonable and in line with [PEP8](https://www.python.org/dev/peps/pep-0008/) guidance.
 But even [Linus](https://lkml.org/lkml/2020/5/29/1038) agrees that the old standard of 80 columns of text is too restrictive.
-(Allegedly, 2-space indents was [Google's](https://www.youtube.com/watch?v=wf-BqAjZb8M&feature=youtu.be&t=260) solution to the problem that 80 character lines are too short.
+(Allegedly, 2-space indents were [Google's](https://www.youtube.com/watch?v=wf-BqAjZb8M&feature=youtu.be&t=260) solution to the problem that 80 character lines are too short.
 Just make the indents smaller!)
 Raymond Hettinger suggests 90ish (without a hard cutoff), and [black](https://black.readthedocs.io/en/stable/the_black_code_style.html) uses 88.
 So let's try 88.

 The configuration also lives in `setup.cfg`.